Papaver rhoeas: Phytochemistry

 Papaver rhoeas contains the alkaloid called rhoeadine, which is a mild sedative.
 Rhoeadic acid, papaveric acid and rhoeagenine are also found in this plant.

 Taxonomy

 It was formally described by the Swedish botanist Carl Linnaeus in his seminal publication Species Plantarum in 1753.
-Papaver, also pappa, is the Latin word for food or milk and rhoeas means red in Greek.
+Papaver is the Latin word for poppy and rhoeas means the corn poppy in Greek.

 Natural history

 Its origin is not known for certain.
 As with many such plants, the area of origin is often ascribed by Americans to Europe, and by northern Europeans to southern Europe.
 It is known to have been associated with agriculture in the Old World since early times and has had an old symbolism and association with agricultural fertility.
 It has most of the characteristics of a successful weed of agriculture.
 These include an annual lifecycle that fits into that of most cereals, a tolerance of simple weed control methods, the ability to flower and seed itself before the crop is harvested, and the ability to form a long-lived seed bank.
 The leaves and latex have an acrid taste and are mildly poisonous to grazing animals.

 A sterile hybrid with P. dubium is known, P. × hungaricum, that is intermediate in all characteristics with P. rhoeas.

 P. rhoeas topped the list in a UK study of meadow pollen production, on a per flower basis, with its rate of 13.3 ± 2.8 μl.
 The California poppy placed second with a rate of 8.3 ± 1.1 μl.
 The pollen production of P.rhoeas, on a per flower basis, was very high in comparison with the other plants tested, at almost triple the amount of the top-ranked perennial (a mallow).
 When sampled at the level of the entire capitulum, however, it was outranked by the ox-eye daisy, Leucanthemum vulgare, with its 15.9 ± 2 μl measurement.
 It tied with Cosmos bipinnatus.
 Neither poppy produced a significant quantity of nectar, making their role in meadow ecology specific to pollen-gathering/consuming insects.
 As poppies are not wind-pollinated, their pollen poses no allergy risk via inhalation.